skarlekar/pdfsealer/README.md

 ## Limitations

-- QR code size is fixed at 50 points
+- QR code size is limited to predefined options (small, medium, large)
 - Footer font and size are predefined
 - Only supports standard PDF formats
 - QR code positioning is fixed to top-right corner